The Truth About Corn in Dog Food

 And the finer it’s ground, the more digestible corn will be.
 But also, the higher its glycemic index.

-However, to the uninformed, the pet food industry’s claim that corn is “99% digestible” can be misleading.
-It’s easy to innocently take that statement to mean corn has a high nutritional value, too.
+In any case, the industry’s claim that corn is “99% digestible” can be misleading.
+It’s easy for consumers to interpret that statement to mean corn has a high nutritional value, too.

 Myth #4